The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: The space of models under consideration

 Specifying an appropriate cost function is task-dependent.
 For example, a trader using the predictions as trading signals might be more interested in the correctness of up and down predictions than no-change ones.
-On the other hand, a market maker might prioritize the correctness of no-change predictions when using them to decide whether to tighten posted spreads.
-In both cases the consequences of different types of errors are asymmetric and heavily impact the choice of the cost matrix $C = \{c_{*|\star}\}_{*,\star\in\{\downarrow, =, \uparrow\}}$.
+On the other hand, a market maker might prioritize the correctness of no-change predictions when using these to decide whether to tighten quoted spreads.
+In both cases, the consequences of different types of errors are asymmetric and heavily impact the choice of the cost matrix $C = \{c_{*|\star}\}_{*,\star\in\{\downarrow, =, \uparrow\}}$.
 In the classification framework an alternative approach is to compare the predicted conditional distributions, $\{p_{*}(\mathbf{x}_t, \ldots, \mathbf{x}_{t-T+1})\}_{*\in\{\downarrow, =, \uparrow\}}$ to the realized outcomes directly.
 This approach does not require specifying a cost matrix $C$ nor a return prediction.
-The predicted conditional distribution (the output of our model) is directly compared with the observed data via a suitable ``distance'' on the space of probability measures $\mathcal{P}(\{\downarrow, =, \uparrow\})$, where realized returns are encoded as delta functions.
+The predicted conditional distribution (the output of our model) is directly compared with the observed data via a suitable ``distance'' on the space of probability measures $\mathcal{P}(\{\downarrow, =, \uparrow\})$, where realized returns are encoded as Dirac measures.
 A natural choice of such ``distance'' is given by the categorical cross-entropy, as this can be interpreted (under appropriate assumptions) as the (log)-likelihood of the test set:

 where the model parameters $\hat{\theta}$ are learnt from the training set $\mathcal{D}_{\text{train}}$.
 As this paper does not target a specific trading strategy but is more concerned with general predictability questions, we will be evaluating our models based on the categorical cross-entropy loss.
-In the following, we will thus say that there is order book-driven predictability if the learned conditional distributions outperform a benchmark conditional distribution on a test set relative to categorical cross-entropy loss.
-As we will see in Section \ref{sec:deep_learning}, the natural choice for the loss used in training will also be the categorical cross-entropy.
+In the following, we will thus say that there is order book-driven predictability if the learned conditional distributions outperform an \textit{unpredictive benchmark} distribution on a test set relative to categorical cross-entropy loss.
+As discussed in Appendix \ref{app:deep_learning}, the natural choice for the loss used in training will also be categorical cross-entropy.